 The 802.1p Priority row contains traffic class selectors for each of the eight 802.1p priorities to be mapped.
-The priority goes from low (0) to high (7).
+The priority goes from low (0) to high (3 for models GS324T and GS324TP or 7 for model GS348T).
 For example, traffic with a priority of 0 is for most data traffic and is sent using best effort.
-Traffic with a higher priority, such as 7, might be time-sensitive traffic, such as voice or video.
+Traffic with a higher priority might be time-sensitive traffic, such as voice or video.